chobolife/study_english/bread_barbershop/Season_1/09_A_Home_for_Wilk.md

 - So silly.
 You know memories won't keep food on the table, right?
 - I guess I really have to move.
 * * *
 - Hello sir.
-Welcome to half-baked realty for all your moving needs.
+Welcome to Half Baked Realty for all your moving needs.
 Now how can I be of help to you?
 - I need a new home.
 Someplace cheap but with a barbecue and a pool.
 - No, you're asking far too much.
 You can only pick one, cheap or good.
 - Is that so?